manzt/trevorma.nz/posts/001-be-assertive.md

 A little intense, but TigerBeetle is a serious piece of software.

 My view is a bit softer: <ins>writing assertions shows humility</ins>.
-They're meant for things that should never happen—so in theory, we shouldn't need them at all.
+They're meant for things that should never happen — so in theory, we shouldn't need them at all.
 But bugs _do_ happen.
 Assertions surface the moment when reality breaks our expectations, giving us a chance to revise our understanding.
 Making those assumptions explicit helps clarify intent and strengthen the code (far better